guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 browse
 ```

-Without the option `firstrow` variable names will be generic capital letters (A, B, C, ...).
+Without the *option* `firstrow` variable names will be generic capital letters (A, B, C, ...).

 </details>

 <h5>Exercise 3 – Importing .csv data</h5>

-- Download our [survey.csv](survey.csv) and safe it into your working folder.
+- Download our dataset [survey.csv](survey.csv) and save it into your working folder.
 - Set the working directory to your working folder.
 - Import the data with the command `import delimited`.
 Try to import variable names as well.
-- `Browse` the data.
+- `browse` the data.

 <textarea id="ex3" rows="8"
   style="width:100%;